joshuajung/116117bot/README.md

 ## 🔥 Current status

-This script has been largely unfunctional since March 9, when Impfterminservice.de introduced a bunch of anti-scraping measures.
+This script has been largely broken since March 9, when Impfterminservice.de introduced a bunch of anti-scraping measures.

 ## What is this?